stat4701/edav/_posts/2015-03-22-YuTian-badchartblogpost.md

 ### II.
 Message Misalignment

 However, the biggest problem of this chart is not telling the story.
-If you read the article, you'll doubt the that the chart and the article aren't the same thing at all.
+If you read the article, you'll doubt the that the chart and the article aren't about the same thing at all.

-*What do we get from the chart?*
+#### *What do we get from the chart?*

 * A decreasing trend.